Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Introduction

-\textbf{Subgroups of $\IAThree$ with (virtually) abelian restrictions.} In \BeFuji, Bestvina and Fujiwara use Ivanov's results \cite{Ivanov:subgroups} to reduce to the case of an ``irreducible'' subgroup $\Gamma \subgroup \MCG(S)$ --- one having no invariant curve system.
-We also reduce to special subgroups of $\Out(F_n)$ as stated in the heading just above, a reduction of a somewhat different nature.
+\textbf{Subgroups of $\IAThree$ with (virtually) abelian restrictions.} In \BeFuji, Bestvina and Fujiwara use Ivanov's results \cite{Ivanov:subgroups} to reduce to the case of an ``irreducible'' subgroup $\Gamma \subgroup \MCG(S)$.
+We use a somewhat different reduction to special subgroups of $\Out(F_n)$.
 Recall the finite index, characteristic subgroup